LIC v. Alexandre Family Farm

 On March 14, 2025, the Humboldt County Superior Court heard oral argument.
 Judge Timothy Canning presided.
 LIC’s Equal Justice Works fellow, Isabella Nilsson, argued for LIC.
 She explained that the complaint alleges ongoing strange and unusual animal abuse by Alexandre.
 Also in attendance were LIC’s co-counsel, the compassionate and knowledgeable Megan Yarnall and Frank J. J. F. Martin of Eureka-based Janssen Malloy LLP.

-In a victory for animals and for the rule of law, the Humboldt County Superior Court then overruled defendant Alexandre Family Farm’s demurrer, allowing LIC’s cruelty case to proceed.
+In a victory for animals and for the rule of law, the Humboldt County Superior Court overruled defendant Alexandre Family Farm’s demurrer, allowing LIC’s cruelty case to proceed.
 See Legal Impact for Chickens v.
 Alexandre Family Farm, LLC, 2025 WL 1928044 (Cal.Super.).

 The well-reasoned eight-page ruling acknowledged LIC’s power, as a California society for the prevention of cruelty to animals (SPCA), to prevent cruelty through civil litigation: “[T]he Court finds that an SPCA filing and prosecuting a civil action to enjoin violations of animal cruelty laws . . . is one of the multiple avenues for the enforcement of California’s animal cruelty laws.”

 Alexandre then filed an answer.
 Next, on July 3, 2025, Alexandre petitioned the California Court of Appeal for the First District for a writ of mandate against the Humboldt County Superior Court itself.
-Alexandre is asking the appellate court to intervene in the LIC v.
+Alexandre asked the appellate court to intervene in the LIC v.
 Alexandre lawsuit by ordering the Superior Court to change its mind and dismiss the case after all.
-This appears to be an attempt to avoid litigation on the question of whether Alexandre is, in fact, committing animal cruelty.
+This appeared to be an attempt to avoid litigation on the question of whether Alexandre is, in fact, committing illegal animal cruelty.
 So LIC retained a powerful team of California appellate lawyers: Robert Roth, Susan Horst, M.C.
 Sungaila, and Melanie Gold of the Complex Appellate Litigation Group (CALG).
 Susan previously served as the writ attorney for the First Appellate District, and is one of the only practicing attorneys in California to have devoted virtually her entire career to appellate writs.

 And on August 4, 2025, LIC filed its Preliminary Opposition to Alexandre’s Petition for Writ of Mandate with the appellate court.
 LIC explained: “More than 120 years ago, the Legislature created a statutory scheme that appoints humane societies and SPCAs to assist overworked law enforcement agencies in enforcing animal welfare laws.”
 LIC is such a humane society and SPCA.
 Thus, as LIC’s brief explained, the Humboldt County Superior Court correctly allowed this animal cruelty case to proceed.
-Stay tuned.